johnpc/jpc-wedding/README.md

 The website includes Progressive Web App (PWA) functionality:

 1. **Installable**: Users can add the website to their home screen on mobile devices
-2. **Offline Access**: Core content is cached and available offline
+2. **App-like Experience**: Full-screen mode without browser UI when installed
-3. **App-like Experience**: Full-screen mode without browser UI when installed
+3. **Custom Icon**: Beautiful wedding-themed icon on the home screen
-4. **Fast Loading**: Service worker caches assets for quick loading
+4. **No Aggressive Caching**: Service worker updated to prevent caching issues that could block updates

-5. **Custom Icon**: Beautiful wedding-themed icon on the home screen
+**Note**: Caching has been removed to ensure users always receive the latest updates.
+If users report not seeing new features, direct them to `/clear-cache.html` to clear their browser cache.

 ### Customization